gyroflow/gyroflow/README.md

 For companies or people wishing to get in touch with the team privately for collaborative purposes: devteam@gyroflow.xyz.

+## Test data
+You can download some clips with gyro data from here: https://drive.google.com/drive/folders/1sbZiLN5-sv_sGul1E_DUOluB5OMHfySh?usp=sharing

 ## Roadmap

 See the [open issues](https://github.com/gyroflow/gyroflow/issues) for a list of proposed features and known issues.
 There's also a ton of TODO comments throughout the code.

 ### Video editor plugins
 Gyroflow OpenFX plugin is available [here](https://github.com/gyroflow/gyroflow-ofx).
+OpenFX plugin was tested in DaVinci Resolve

-Adobe After Effects and Davinci Resolve plugins are planned, but not ready yet
+Adobe After Effects plugin is planned, but not ready yet

 ## Contributing